stackbuilders/hubot/README.md

-# DEPRECATED Hubot
+# DEPRECATED

+**This project is no longer maintained.**

-DEPRECATED This is a version of GitHub's Campfire bot, hubot.
+This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.

 This version is designed to be deployed on [Heroku][heroku].

 [heroku]: http://www.heroku.com

-## DEPRECATED
-This project is no longer maintained.

 ## Playing with Hubot